 – Establish – and educate – a support system.
 People aren’t going to support you if they don’t understand what you’re going through.
 Ignorance can be infuriating.
 But rather than becoming upset over someone’s lack of insight, offer it to them.
 Start a dialogue.
 Focus on family and friends so that they can focus on you.
 Show them that you know you need help.
 They’ve probably recognized that, regardless of whether they understand exactly what an eating disorder is.

 – Forgive yourself and keep your eyes forward.
 You will have backslides.
 They’re normal, and they’re okay, so long as you have a contingency plan.
 That plan might include your support group, your doctor, or entering a treatment center.

-For more information on how you can combat an eating disorder, contact the folks at Hired Power to learn about treatment options for food addiction and other eating disorders.
+For more information on how you can combat an eating disorder, contact Hired Power to learn about treatment options for food addiction and other eating disorders.
 Call us at 800-910-9299 today!